Hormonal Therapy: Managing Side Effects in Women

 Hormonal therapy is used in women with advanced breast cancer that has spread (metastasized)

 to other parts of the body.
-It is also used on occasion in women who have been recently
+It is also sometimes used in women who have been recently

 diagnosed with a large breast tumor to shrink the cancer before surgery (neoadjuvant

-therapy) or to prevent cancer from returning after surgery or radiation (adjuvant

 therapy).
+It may also be used to prevent cancer from returning after surgery or radiation

-In some women, who have a high risk for getting breast cancer, hormonal
+(adjuvant therapy).
+In some women who have a high risk of getting breast cancer, hormonal

 therapy is used to prevent cancer from developing.

-Hormonal therapy, like other types of cancer treatment, has side effects.
+Like other types of cancer treatment, hormonal therapy has side effects.
 An overview

 of hormonal therapies and ways to prevent or minimize these side effects are discussed